edanalytics/edfi_api_client/README.md

 If either are undefined, an error is raised.
 * The default `change_version_step_size` is set to `50000`.
 This value is not optimized.
 Try raising it to send fewer requests to the API.

-**Important Caveat: API De-synchronization when Change-Version Stepping**
+* API De-synchronization can occur when using Change-Version Stepping.
+See [Reverse Paging](#reverse-paging).

+## Reverse Paging

 There is a known problem that can occur when pulling from the API using change-version limits and without snapshotting.
 If any rows within the change-version window are updated mid-pull, their change-version is updated and they escape the window.
-When this occurs, all other rows in the window shift to fill the place of the missing row, resulting in rows entering previously-pulled offset-windows and being missed in subsequent calls to the API.
+When this occurs, all other rows in the window shift to fill the place of the missing row, resulting in rows entering previously pulled limit-offset pages and being missed in subsequent calls to the API.
 This leads to a gradual de-synchronization between the API and datalakes built from the API.